 Borderline Med, a blog created by a medical school graduate who goes by the name of Dana, serves as a personal blog that looks to support other med students that may be diagnosed with a mental illness.
 Dana herself has been afflicted with a few disorders and wishes to share her experiences with the world because she is aware that people in the medical community don’t like to admit that they have a mental illness.
 However, she isn’t a fan of labels and with her mental health issues being a “0.00005%” of her, she fills up the other 99.99995% of her identity with her unique personality.
 She has a large number of posts that range from anxiety to med school to men to depression to music to – yeah you get the point.
 She has a very wide range of topics that she talks about, which makes her blog all the more interesting to read!
 But she does warn that some of her posts on her blog may be “triggering” and that the emotional rawness of these certain posts may not be suitable for some readers.
 So keep that in mind as you browse through this unique blog!

-Student Dr. Diva is a blog that was created by a medical student (she goes by Student Dr. Diva) who currently attends the West Virginia School of Osteopathic Medicine.
-She created this blog in order to not only portray what life as an osteopathic medical student is like but to also help motivate those who are looking to enter the medical field.
-Her highly popular blog has a huge number of followers and the content that can be found on it includes a gift list for med students, the ups and downs of medical school, how she dealt with the MCAT and beauty essentials, just to name a few.
+Miss Med Diva (previously Student Dr. Diva) is a blog that was created by a former medical student who is now a Marketing Associate at OnlineMedEd.
+She had initially created this blog to not only portray what life as an osteopathic medical student was like but to also help motivate those who are looking to enter the medical field.
+At her current occupation, she continues to fulfill her desire of motivating those wishing to succeed in the field of medicine and she plans on using her online platform to further push her mission!
+Her highly popular blog has a huge number of followers and her story is one definitely worth reading about!
 Be sure to take a look at this site!

 Three Thousand Miles, created by a young medical student by the name of Trisha, is a blog that was created in order to both provide some insight into her life as a medical student and to forge a new creative outlet for herself while remaining true to who she is.
 Not only does she share her journey through the wonders of attending school in Los Angeles while providing study tips for med students, she also writes posts about various aspects of her lifestyle that you may find applicable for your own life as well as about how faith has helped her get to where she is currently at in her life.
 Happy clicking!